Michigan Horticultural Therapy Association

 Pressed botanical projects are an easy and low cost way to extend the horticultural therapy season for those of us without a greenhouse.
 In this session, participants will complete 3 take home projects while learning the best methods of pressing various botanicals.
 Instructions for a dozen diverse projects will be shared as well as potential participant benefits.

 Sarah G. Sieradzki, OTR/L, HTR

-Sarah Sieradzki is a Clinical Specialist in mental health occupational therapy at University Hospitals Cleveland Medical Center, working with adults of all ages.
-Sarah has been an occupational therapist for over 40 years, and has specialized in behavioral health for the past 28 years.
-She has extensive experience in mental health and in mentoring students as a clinical specialist.
-Sarah is a graduate of the Horticultural Therapy Institute, and is a registered horticultural therapist (HTR) and a certified dementia practitioner.
+Sarah recently retired from University Hospitals Cleveland Medical Center, where she was a Clinical Specialist in mental health occupational therapy, working with adults of all ages for 21 years.
+Sarah has been an occupational therapist for over 40 years and has specialized in behavioral health for the past 28 years.
+Sarah is a graduate of the Horticultural Therapy Institute and is a registered horticultural therapist (HTR) and a certified dementia practitioner.

-Cyndi Hasko has experience working with older adults in a variety of healthcare settings.
-She is an active gardener, artist, painter and mixed media artist.
+Cindy has experience working with older adults in a variety of healthcare settings.
+She is an active gardener, artist, painter, and mixed media artist.
 She has taught a variety of creative, artistic, and horticultural topics to community-based and educational groups and enjoys sharing the beauty of her work with others.

 Getting to the Root of Horticultural Therapy Cathy Flinton, HTR

 Join this session for an introduction to the basics of horticultural therapy.
 Participants will learn the benefits of horticultural therapy, how it is applied with persons with many types of abilities/disabilities and common goals and objectives.
 Information will be shared on HT activities, books, plants and resources.
 Each participant will receive a plant to take back to their programs.